 Communicating with newborns is a matter of meeting their needs.
 Always respond to your newborn's cries — babies cannot be spoiled with too much attention.
 Indeed, quick responses to babies' cries lets them know that they're important and worthy of attention.

 There will probably be times when you have met all needs, yet your baby continues to cry.
 Don't despair — your little one might be overstimulated, have too much energy, or just need a good cry for no apparent reason.

 It's common for babies to have a fussy period about the same time every day, generally between early evening and midnight.
 Though all newborns cry and show some fussiness, when an infant who is otherwise healthy cries for more than 3 hours per day, more than 3 days per week for at least 3 weeks, it is a condition known as colic.
 This can be upsetting, but the good news is that it's short-lived — most babies outgrow it at around 3 or 4 months of age.

 Try to soothe your baby.
 Some are comforted by motion, such as rocking or being walked back and forth across the room, while others respond to sounds, like soft music or the hum of a vacuum cleaner.
 It may take some time to find out what best comforts your baby during these stressful periods.

-Here are some other reasons for prolonged crying:
+Here are some other reasons for lasting crying:

 - The baby is ill.
 A baby who cries more when being held or rocked may be sick.
-Call your doctor, especially if the baby has a temperature of 100.4°F (38°C) or more.
+Call your doctor, especially if the baby has a fever of 100.4°F (38°C) or more.